-This document is effective from 1st July 2016 and supersedes all Terms of Business previously issued by us.
+This document is effective from 01 April 2021 and supersedes all Terms of Business previously issued by us.
 It sets out the terms upon which we agree to act for our clients and contains details of our regulatory and statutory responsibilities.
 It also sets out some of your responsibilities.
 Please read it carefully.
 Please contact us immediately if there is anything in these Terms of Business which you do not understand or with which you disagree.

-For personal insurances we select products from a wide range of insurers, other than in respect of the following:
+We will inform you at inception and at every renewal how we made our product selection and the capacity in which we are acting.
+We select products from a wide range of insurers, other than in respect of the following:

 We will confirm to you how our selection has been made which will take into account our own assessment of the quality of product offered, service levels, financial standing and claims philosophy of the insurer(s) concerned.

 We offer a range of insurance and risk management products and are able to arrange most general insurances.
 Our services include the provision of advice and recommendation after assessing our Customers’ needs (other than for the specific products shown above), the selling of general insurance products and assisting with handling claims under general insurance policies.